ubcctf/ubcctf.github.io/_posts/2024-02-09-flipper-zero.md

 > Instead of forcing automobile manufacturers to step up and build cars that are actually hard to steal, Liberals would rather follow the lead of the automobile manufacturers and ban a tool that allows ordinary hobbyists analyze and understand the digital components of cars and trucks so they can safely and effectively repair and modify their vehicles, bypassing the manufacturer monopoly.

-## How to Send Messages to the Government
+## How to send messages to the Government

 The ideal way to send messages to the government is writing letters.
 They are much harder to ignore and imply more effort.
 You do not need to be a citizen to send letters to the government.
 It is possible to email as well.